OasisDEX/summerfi-monorepo/sdk/sdk-client/bundle/README-ADMIN.md

 **Notes:**

 - Only addresses with the general `GOVERNOR_ROLE` can revoke roles
-- After revoking, you can verify the role removal using `hasContractSpecificRole` method
+- After revoking, verify the role removal using `hasContractSpecificRole` method
-- The same method can revoke other contract-specific roles by changing the `role` parameter
+- Revoking a role immediately removes associated permissions

-### Access Control - Grant Super Keeper Role
+### Grant General Role to Address (Super Keeper)

-Grant the Super Keeper role to a specific address.
+Grant a general role to a specific address.
+General roles are global and apply across all contracts in the protocol.
 The Super Keeper role is a general (global) role that allows the address to perform keeper operations on any fleet without needing fleet-specific KEEPER_ROLE grants.

 **Required Role:** The executing address must have the general `GOVERNOR_ROLE` to grant general roles to other addresses.